shah/engineering-sandbox-debian/README.md

     sudo usermod --shell /bin/zsh $USER       # only required once (should be done by admin)

 The above setup steps are generally idempotent and can be run multiple times, whenever you need to update your sandbox.

+## 3.1 Upgrade setup

+The sandbox prep scripts are idempotent so you can run the same to do an upgrade:

+    cd $HOME
+    sudo .engrsb/setup-privileged-common.sh   # run only when necessary, system-wide (should be done by admin) .engrsb/setup.sh                          # run regularly, in each home (safe, does not require `sudo`)

 ## 4. Examine what was setup automatically: